Ramsey R. Poston

-Ramsey Raymond Poston (born 1966 in Washington, D.C.) is president of Tuckahoe Strategies, a strategic communications firm known for crisis management.
+Ramsey Raymond Poston (born 1966 in Washington, D.C.) is an American public relations expert who is the president of Tuckahoe Strategies, a strategic communications firm known for crisis management.
 Poston served as NASCAR’s Managing Director of Communications and spokesperson from 2004 to 2011.

+Poston is a PR and crisis communications expert who is sought after by journalists for insights into communications challenges surrounding professional sports issues.